XRPLF/xrpl-dev-portal/content/data_v2.md

 The Live Ledger Importer includes a secondary process that runs periodically to validate the data already imported and check for gaps in the ledger history.

 The Live Ledger Importer can import to one or more different data stores concurrently.
 If you have configured the historical database to use another storage scheme, you can use the `--type` parameter to specify the database type or types to use.
-If not specified, the `rippled` Historical Database defaults to PostgreSQL.

-Here are some examples:
+Example usage:

 ```
-// defaults to Hbase:
+// start loading records into HBase:
 $ node import/live

-// Use Postgres instead:
-$ node import/live --type postgres

-// Use PostgreSQL and Hbase simultaneously:
-$ node import/live --type postgres,hbase
 ```

 ### Backfiller ###